larrybradley/photutils/docs/morphology.rst

 Introduction
 ------------

-The :func:`~photutils.morphology.data_properties` function can be used to calculate the morphological properties of a single source in a cutout image.  `~photutils.morphology.data_properties` returns a `~photutils.segmentation.SourceProperties` object.
-Please see `~photutils.segmentation.SourceProperties` for the list of the many properties that are calculated.
+The :func:`~photutils.morphology.data_properties` function can be used to calculate the morphological properties of a single source in a cutout image. `~photutils.morphology.data_properties` returns a `~photutils.segmentation.LegacySourceProperties` object.
+Please see `~photutils.segmentation.LegacySourceProperties` for the list of the many properties that are calculated.
 Even more properties are likely to be added in the future.

 If you have a segmentation image, the :func:`~photutils.segmentation.source_properties` function can be used